Name Publisher

 Person Title

-Lemoine, Ann The Witch of Rona; or, The Magic Spell.
-A Romance.
+Lemoine, Ann The Hermit of the Lakes; or, The Revengeful Brother.
+A Tale of Truth.

 Lemoine, Ann The Facetious Story of John Gilpin; his going farther than he intended, and returning home safe at last.
 By Mr. Cowper, and a second part; containing an account of the disastrous accidents which befel his wife, on her return to London.
 By Henry Lemoine.
 To which is added, Gilpin's Second Holiday.
 Written by the late John Oakman.